 Next take a look at the shower heads in your bathrooms.
 Heating water is another major culprit in high energy costs.
 By replacing the old shower heads with low-flow shower heads, you can dramatically save energy at home.

 High-performance replacement windows not only provide reduced annual heating and cooling bills, they also reduce the peak heating and cooling loads.

 After addressing the big-ticket items in your home energy audit, look at the electrical appliances and light fixtures.
 By replacing the standard incandescent light bulbs with compact fluorescent light bulbs, you can reduce your home’s lighting energy consumption by as much as 70 percent.

 Also, if you have the budget, consider replacing some of the old appliances — for example, the refrigerator, dishwasher, microwave and washer and dryer — with Energy Star appliances.

-So conduct your own home energy audit this fall, and implement some, if not all, of the suggestions I recommended.
-By doing so, you will be guaranteed to have an energy-efficient house this winter.
+So conduct your own home energy audit, and implement some, if not all, of the suggestions I recommended.
+By doing so, you will be guaranteed to have an energy-efficient house soon.